Updated April 08, 2014

 The following signs and symptoms of lung infection should alert you to contact your doctor as soon as possible:

-Normal body temperature varies from person to person, but in general, is 98.6.
-Having a fever is one sign that you may have a lung infection.
+Normal body temperature varies from person to person, but in general, it is 98.6.
+Having a fever is one sign that you may have a bacterial lung infection.
+If your lung infection is bacterial in nature, your doctor will prescribe antibiotics.
+Be sure to take the entire course of antibiotics until they are completely gone.
+Do not stop taking them if you feel better.
+Stopping antibiotics too early can lead to antibiotic resistance.

 While a chronic cough comes with the territory with COPD, a cough that gets worse and becomes productive may be a sign that a lung infection is brewing and medical attention is needed.